eBay/goose/README.md

 [![Build Status](https://app.travis-ci.com/eBay/goose.svg?token=z1Gk7JJrpVngapauqquH&branch=main)](https://app.travis-ci.com/eBay/goose)

+> ⚠ This repository is not "done" and is shared in the spirit of developing in
+> the open.
+Provide feedback & get involved so we can shape this into something
+> awesome.

 Goose is a tool which simplifies gitops by mapping between "files/file patterns I care about" and "services that need to know about those changes".